But that’s not what he finds when he looks outside.

 It would take us about a half-hour to drive from Old Borges Ranch to downtown Walnut Creek, so I decided it was a good time to have a conversation with Adam.

-“Adam, since I’m fostering you and you’re living here, I’d like you to do a few chores.
+“Adam, since I’m fostering you and you’re living at my house, I’d like you to do a few chores.
 Is that okay?”

 “Sure!
 I had chores when I lived with my mom.
 What would you like me to do?”